DFW Student Extravaganza

 Plug-in to DFW Employers.
 Learn about DFW companies and job opportunities.

-Test your voltage - mock interviewers and resume reviewers will help you get ready for your job search.
+Test your voltage - resume reviewers will help you get ready for your job search.

 Energize - Network with students from other DFW universities.